ethereum/populus/docs/deploy.rst

 Programmatically deploy a contract
 ----------------------------------

 You can also deploy contracts using a Python script.
-This is a suitable method if your contracts need more complex initialization calls.
+This is a suitable method if your contracts take constructor arguments or need more complex initialization calls.

 Example (``deploy_testnet.py``):